shreyasY2k/KeycloakMultiMFA/README.md

 This allows for logging, metrics, and other cross-cutting concerns without cluttering the core code.

-## Key Benefits of the Refactoring
+## Key Benefits

-1. **Extensibility**: Adding new MFA methods is now much easier - just implement a new provider.
+1. **Extensibility**: Adding new MFA methods is easy - just implement a new provider.
 2. **Testability**: The modular design makes unit testing much simpler.
 3. **Separation of Concerns**: Each class has a single responsibility.
 4. **Code Reuse**: Common logic is shared through abstract classes and utilities.